gate_implementation#

 |

-Utility base class for creating gate implementations that are defined in terms of other gate implementations. |
+Base class for gate implementations that are defined in terms of other gate implementations. |

 |